loukesio/barcosim/README.md

 ```

 ### 1. Use the `gpseq` command to generate the parent sequences.
+ Parameters:
+- `num_sequences`: An integer specifying the number of DNA sequences to generate.

+- `seq_length`: An integer representing the length of each DNA sequence.

+- `range_start`: An integer indicating the start position of the barcoded sequence.

+- `range_end`: An integer indicating the end position of the barcoded sequence.

 ``` r
 library(Biostrings) # Provides tools for working with biological sequences, such as DNA, RNA, and protein sequences